mlinproduction/mlinproduction.github.io/index.md

-The course will consist of theory and practical hands-on sessions lead by our four instructors, with over 20 years of cumulative experience building and deploying Machine Learning models to demanding production environments at top-tier internet companies like edreams, letgo or La Vanguardia.
+The course will consist of theory and practical hands-on sessions lead by our four instructors, with over 20 years of cumulative experience building and deploying Machine Learning models to demanding production environments at top-tier internet companies like edreams, letgo or La Vanguardia.com.

 # Our training <a name="our-training"></a>